matwilso/matwilso.github.io/_drafts/sim2real.md

 4. Write access to the environment.
 Easy resets and custom environment sampling distributions.
 Automated curriculums.

+### Do I see long tail events being an issue?

+Not really.
+Humans can handle long tail cases.
+This is mostly a learning problem.
+Can we create systems that adapt or smoothly fail when they encounter out-of-distribution cases?
+That is the problem that we need to solve.
+I think we will need meta-learning and online optimization components that adapt in the real world.
+But I see simulation as offering a training ground where we can learn great priors and even do a lot of validation and "unit tests" of agent behavior.

 ### Good way to get started?

 I think what might be a good way to get started is using a 2D simulator.